iotaledger/bee-rfcs/text/0031-configuration.md

 # Unresolved questions

-In case of binary crates, e.g.`bee-node`, configuration with CLI arguments is not described in this RFC but everything is already set up to support it seamlessy.
+In case of binary crates, e.g.`bee-node`, configuration with CLI arguments is not described in this RFC but everything is already set up to support it seamlessly.
 The builder setters allow setting fields or overriding fields that may have already prefilled by the parsing of a configuration file.
 A CLI parser library like [clap](https://github.com/clap-rs/clap) may be used on top of the builders.